iterative/dvc.org/content/docs/start/data-pipelines.md

 Stage 'featurize' didn't change, skipping
 ```

-This is the same result as before (no need to rerun `prepare`, `featurize`,
+As before, there was no need to rerun `prepare`, `featurize`, etc. But this time
-etc.) but it also doesn't run `train` again this time either!
-DVC maintains a
-<abbr>run-cache</abbr> where it saved the previous run with the same set of
+it also doesn't rerun `train`!
+The previous run with the same set of inputs
-inputs (parameters + data) for later reuse.
+(parameters & data) was saved in DVC's <abbr>run-cache</abbr>, and reused here.

 </details>